 But, how do we get started and where do we start.
 Each one of those components mentioned in the Enterprise Intelligence Hub is hard to implement and takes a lot of time, effort, and skills.
 Some companies take months, if not years, to decide on each of these components.
 When you combine all of them, it is a long process to get all these working together.
 Coupled with the fact that technology half-life is probably less than five years and shrinking fast, technology skills half-life is way shorter, and the availability of skilled resources to do this is suspect.
 For big companies, putting all these together is a gigantic task riddled with time, risk, and cost.
 For smaller companies, without the skills, resources, and investment, it is basically an impossible task that is out of reach.
 You can forget about quick learning and winning!

-For big companies that can't seem to get their information architecture in the right form and quickly enough or, smaller companies that don't have the resources, to learn quickly and inject AI to business processes: it is time to check out the Enterprise Intelligence Hub by Mastech InfoTrellis.
+For big companies that can't seem to get their information architecture in the right form and quickly enough or smaller companies that don't have the resources to learn quickly and inject AI into business processes, it is time to check out the Enterprise Intelligence Hub by Mastech InfoTrellis.